RetroDECK/ES-DE/INSTALL-DEV.md

         <command>%RUNINBACKGROUND% bash %ROM%</command>

         <!-- The equivalent configuration as above, but for Windows.
-        The optional %HIDEWINDOW% variable is used to hide the console window, which would otherwise be visible when launching games. -->
+        The optional %HIDEWINDOW% variable is used to hide the console window which would otherwise be visible when launching games and %ESCAPESPECIALS% escapes the characters &()^=;, that cmd.exe can't otherwise handle. -->
-        <command>%HIDEWINDOW% %RUNINBACKGROUND% cmd.exe /C %ROM%</command>
+        <command>%HIDEWINDOW% %ESCAPESPECIALS% %RUNINBACKGROUND% cmd.exe /C %ROM%</command>

         <!-- The platform(s) to use when scraping.
 You can see the full list of supported platforms in es-app/src/PlatformId.cpp.
         The entry is case insensitive as it will be converted to lower case during startup.